Jtdsiriwardena/Simple-MERN-CRUD-Application/README.md

-# 3. ype in the terminal
+# 3. Type in the terminal

-Start the server - cd server
+To start the server - cd server
                    node index.js

-Run the project -cd client
+T run the project -cd client
                  npm run dev